sharife/goldenthread-v2/site/content/productions/azad.md

     items:
       - pre: ""
         itemend: 2025-04-09T21:26:14.518Z
+        text: >-
-        text: Join us for a special conversation event with **Sona Tatoyan** and Golden Thread founder and celebrated playwright **Torange Yeghiazarian**.
-          Dive deeper into the creative process, themes, and inspirations behind *AZAD (the rabbit and the wolf)*.
+          Join us for a special post-show conversation with **Sona Tatoyan** and renowned art historian **Heghnar Zeitlian Watenpaugh**, moderated by Golden Thread founder and playwright **Torange Yeghiazarian**.
+This talkback will delve into the creative process and thematic inspirations behind *AZAD (the rabbit and the wolf)*.
+Drawing on Watenpaugh’s groundbreaking work on “survivor objects”, which she defines as “artifacts that have experienced atrocities, even genocide, and survived”, the conversation will explore how material culture carries the weight of history and resilience, and how both stories and objects bear witness to survival.

           Immediately following the matinee performance on Sunday, April 20.
         itemstart: 2025-04-09T21:26:14.505Z
         cta: ""
         subtitle: "**Sunday, April 20, 2025 at 4:30pm**"
-        title: Sona Tatoyan In Conversation With Torange Yeghiazarian
+        title: Torange Yeghiazarian moderates a conversation between Sona Tatoyan and renowned art historian Heghnar Zeitlian Watenpaugh
         link: ""
         image: https://ucarecdn.com/23418a7d-26ca-4282-8917-9c19b20e8af8/
       - pre: "Armenian Genocide Remembrance Day "